-The Office of Developmental Programs (ODP) has committed to the individuals who receive services through the Consolidated and Person/Family Directed Support (P/FDS) Waivers and to the federal Centers for Medicare and Medicaid Services (CMS) that all Consolidated and P/FDS Waiver providers will be deemed qualified to provide their applicable services.
-The guidelines for achieving qualification are set forth in Appendix C of each of the waivers and must be met prior to rendering these services.
+The Office of Developmental Programs (ODP) has committed to the individuals who receive services through the Consolidated, Community Living and Person/Family Directed Support (P/FDS) Waivers and to the federal Centers for Medicare and Medicaid Services (CMS) that all waiver providers will be deemed qualified to provide their applicable services.
+The guidelines for achieving qualification are set forth in Appendix C of each waiver and must be met prior to rendering services.
 Qualifications are completed by the specialty and are done on a statewide basis.

 In order for a provider to become qualified, the following must occur:

-- As ODP’s designee for provider qualification, the Administrative Entity will review the application and submitted materials and then make a determination whether the specialties of a provider are qualified.
-Please note: a determination of Disqualification, indicating that a provider can no longer provide Consolidated and P/FDS Waiver services, can only be made by the Deputy Secretary of the Office of Developmental Programs.
+- As ODP’s designee for provider qualification, the administrative entity will review the application and submitted materials and then make a determination whether the specialties of a provider applicant are qualified.